LLNL/DJINN/README.md

 If matplotlib will not import, try running "pythonw", for example:

     $ pythonw djinn_example.py

+**Python3 and Tensorflow2**
+There is a branch (tf2-py3) that offers a python3 friendly version of djinn that runs on tensorflow2.
+You can make the tensorflow1 version of djinn python3 friendly by modifying the "djinn.py" script by changing:
+    $ from djinn_fns
+    to
+    $ from .djinn_fns

 ### Documentation
 To view the DJINN documentation: